SignorAutoma/IoT2020_ProjectHW/README.md

 Simple implementation of a IoT cloud based system, that system will collects information from a set of virtual environmental sensors using the MQTT protocol and Google Cloud IoT.
 #### Second assignment.
 In this part we are going to change the node.js virtual sensor with a RIOT application that comunicate through MQTTSN, in order to develop it we build an MQTTSN/MQTT broker system.
+#### Third assignment.
+In this section we will build on-top of the cloud based system developed in the previously parts.
+Now the virtual environmental station, running on RIOT, will publish random value to The Things Network through LoRaWAN, then we develop a bridge between the MQTT broker of TTN and the Google Cloud based infrastructure.
+The RIOT-OS application will be deployed on IOT-LAB in different nodes to test the system through real-world devices.

 ## Links
 Some usefull links to explain the project: